hi-weiyuan/hi-weiyuan.github.io/_pages/about.md

 📣📣📣
 *I am currently on the academic job market, seeking <font color=red><b>faculty (anywhere on the earth) or postdoctoral positions (USA, EU, Singapore), as well as Research Assistant Professor (RAP) opportunities (Hong Kong, USA).</b></font>
-If you are aware of any openings for which I may be a good fit, I would greatly appreciate your reaching out at w.yuan[AT]uq.edu.au.
+If you are aware of any openings for which I may be a good fit, I would greatly appreciate your reaching out at **w.yuan[AT]uq.edu.au**.
 Thank you.* 🙏
 📣📣📣

 <!--Outside of research, I like powerlifting and swimming. -->